Neurological Surgery Resident Applicant Information

 Located in the state capitol of Sacramento within a short drive of the Bay Area, Lake Tahoe, and Napa Valley, UC Davis Medical Center is a world-class hospital ranked #1 in the region and #36 in the United States by the US News & World Report.
 UCDMC serves as the region’s only Level 1 Adult and Pediatric Trauma Center, and it the only academic medical center for a very large Northern California catchment area that includes 65,000 square miles, 33 counties, and over 6.5 million people.
-The hospital has 627 beds, 30 operating rooms, and 80 adult and 24 pediatric ICU beds.
+The hospital has 627 beds, 56 operating rooms, and 80 adult and 24 pediatric ICU beds.
 The clinical campus includes the following Centers of Excellence: Comprehensive Cancer Center, Children’s Hospital, Trauma Center, MIND Institute and Telehealth Program.
-In addition to UCDMC, our PGY4 and PGY7 residents also rotate at Kaiser Permanente Medical Center in Sacramento, gaining substantial operative experience in a community neurosurgery practice.
+In addition to UCDMC, our PGY4 and PGY6 residents also rotate at Kaiser Permanente Medical Center in Sacramento, gaining substantial operative experience in a community neurosurgery practice.

 Our training program is based on a "6 + 1" model, with the PGY1 to 6 years providing exposure to all neurosurgical subspecialties: neuro-oncology, skull base and pituitary surgery, endovascular surgery, cerebrovascular neurosurgery, epilepsy and movement disorders, peripheral nerve surgery, pediatric neurosurgery, complex and minimally invasive spine surgery, stereotactic radiosurgery, and traumatic brain injury/neurocritical care.
 The PGY7 year can be dedicated to Research, Transition to Practice, or one of our 5 ACGME/CAST-approved fellowships (Endovascular, Stereotactic and Functional, Skull Base, Spine, Neurocritical Care).

 Tuesday mornings are dedicated to educational and clinical care conferences, with active resident involvement and participation.
-These include neuroradiology teaching conference, mock oral boards, journal club, surgical approaches conference, Grand Rounds, research conference, faculty lecture series, and neuropathology review sessions.
-Clinical case conferences include brain tumor board, epilepsy conference, deep brain stimulation conference, skull base tumor board, and vascular conference.
+These academic sessions include neuroradiology, mock oral boards, journal club, surgical approaches, Grand Rounds, research, faculty lectures, and neuropathology review.
+Clinical case conferences and tumor boards cover topics such as brain tumor, epilepsy, deep brain stimulation, skull base, vascular, spine, spine tumor, spine deformity, and pain medicine/spine.
 Residents also participate in a monthly Leadership Development Program, a bimonthly Resident Research Workshop, and a quarterly Wellness Presentation.
 Every fifth Tuesday is dedicated for an off-site, team-building event for the entire resident team, including water sports, go-karting, and other fun activities.

 It’s a wonderful time to be a part of the Department of Neurological Surgery at UC Davis.
-We would welcome your joining us for Grand Rounds on December 1st at 10:30 am PST and appreciate your interest in our program!
+We would welcome your joining us for Grand Rounds and appreciate your interest in our program!